-CLIPS is an expert system tool originally developed by the Software Technology Branch (STB), NASA/Lyndon B. Johnson Space Center.
+CLIPS is an expert system tool developed by the Software Technology Branch (STB), NASA/Lyndon B. Johnson Space Center.
 Since its first release in 1986, CLIPS has undergone continual refinement and improvement.
 It is now used by thousands of people around the world.
+The Internet news group comp.ai.shells often has discussions of CLIPS.